okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-embedded-siw/main/index.md

 ### Handling Errors

 The Widget render function either results in a success or error.
-The error function is called when the Widget has been initialized with invalid config options, or has entered a state it cannot recover from.
+The error function is called when the widget has been initialized with invalid config options, or has entered a state it cannot recover from.

 The Widget is designed to internally handle any user and API errors.
 This means that the custom error handler should primarily be used for debugging any configuration errors.

-There are three kinds of errors that aren't handled by the Widget, and so can be handled by custom code:
+There are three kinds of errors that aren't handled by the widget, and so can be handled by custom code:

 - ConfigError
 - UnsupportedBrowserError